Given that this series belongs in the same franchise that brought us original movie and Blood-C

 - Chevaliers and Chiropteran Queens can mimic the forms of the people they drain.
 Just let that sink in.

-- Saya going berserk during the Vietnam War.
+- Saya going berserk during The Vietnam War, which we originally see as the very first scene of the series.
 Having detected Diva, a desperate Red Shield forced her to wake up by giving her an injection of Hagi's blood.
 The result?
 Oh, nothing except her slicing and dicing everything she sees indiscriminately.
 That's right, she was not only smoking Chiropterans, she was also killing American soldiers, villagers, and children.
 What's worse, this version of Saya is pissed, speaking nothing but indiscernible growls as she angrily tries to approach Diva.

 - The Reveal of Diva in Episode 24.
 This is when the viewer really gets to see how fucking psycho and sadistic this Big Bad is.
 Hell, even Saya is freaked out from her sister's... quirks.